NehuenLian/Lotus-POS-Desktop/README.md

 ## Offline-first and Resilient

-The POS software is designed to work primarily offline, ensuring the system remains operational even when internet connectivity fails.
+The POS software is designed for being "offline-first", ensuring the system remains operational even when internet connectivity fails, and does not depend on it.

 Invoicing is also prepared for this scenario: if an invoice cannot be issued immediately, the sale is marked as **“unbilled”** in the database, and all necessary data to generate the invoice is stored.
 Later, pending invoices can be sent in batch, ensuring the business’s fiscal integrity.